 Once things settled down a little bit (four years later) I realized that she was 100% right.
 If I had actually taken an hour to relax, I would have gotten all of the business items taken care of a lot faster and I probably would have been a lot less grumpy about it during the process.
 Eight years later, I still have a hard time following my own advice.
 It still feels extravagant, but if I notice I am starting to feel burnt out or uninspired, I immediately book an appointment for a massage.

 We have all heard it before, you are what you eat.
-That’s good to keep in mind, but if you are in the middle of trying to start your own business or even if you’ve owned your own company for years, I would wager to guess that this can still be a hard thing to manage.
+That’s good to keep in mind, but if you are in the middle of going through a stressful divorce or even if you’ve owned your own company for years, I would wager to guess that this can still be a hard thing to manage.
 Most of us don’t feel like eating well when we are stressed.
 We feel like eating a cheeseburger!
 Or in my case, a pulled pork sandwich and sweet potato fries with a glass of red wine.
 By all means, if you have a craving, go for it!
 But if eating greasy food is your way of rewarding yourself after a hard day, or you’ve eaten Doritos for dinner for the past two nights because that’s what you had at the office and you were too busy to leave, it may be time to rethink your strategy.

 Looking back now, I don’t know why this took me so long to figure out.
 I had eaten fairly well most of my life, and then once I started a business, I would repeatedly wreck my blood sugar.
 I had no food around all day, and by the time I got home I would be starving and eat anything that was around.